ankschoubey/old-blog/_posts/2020-06-29-programming-configurations.md

 permalink: /config/
 ---

-## What I learned when starting out
+## What we learned when starting out
-The programming I learned initially included these:
+The programming initially included these:
 - variables
 - operators
 - conditionals